Last updated on February 11th, 2019

 - The calibration of your monitor

-Photoshop effects are usually not compatible with printing techniques.
+Photoshop effects are usually not compatible with t-shirt printing techniques.
 Be very wary of the following when using them in your designs.

 - Drop shadow effect